creatoro/simplestats/README.md

 	)

 The `unique` and `view` settings are just names and they could be anything, for example `mytype`.
 These are used to set the expiration time in seconds for the cookie.
-Any name that is not called `main_table` or `history_table` can be used for types.
+Any name that is not `main_table` or `history_table` can be used for types.

 By setting up multiple configurations you can save different stats to different tables which could be very important in certain cases.